Tosa-class battleship

 The Tosa-class battleships (土佐型戦艦, Tosa-gata Senkan) were two dreadnoughts ordered as part of the "Eight-Eight" fleet for the Imperial Japanese Navy (IJN) during the early 1920s.
 The ships were larger versions of the preceding Nagato class, and carried an additional 41 cm twin-gun turret.
 The design for the class served as a basis for the Amagi-class battlecruisers.

 Both ships were launched in late 1921, but the first ship, Tosa, was cancelled in accordance with the terms of the Washington Naval Treaty before it could be completed, and was used in experiments testing the effectiveness of its armor scheme before being scuttled in the Bungo Channel.
 The hull of the second ship, Kaga, was converted into an aircraft carrier of the same name.
 The carrier supported Japanese troops in China during the Second Sino-Japanese War of the late 1930s, and took part in the attack on Pearl Harbor on 7 December 1941 and the invasion of Rabaul in the Southwest Pacific in January 1942.
-The following month her aircraft participated in a combined carrier airstrike on Darwin, Australia, during the Dutch East Indies campaign.
+The following month her aircraft participated in the combined carrier airstrike on Darwin, Australia, during the Dutch East Indies campaign.
 She was sunk during the Battle of Midway in 1942.